 the Disney Design Group as a Corporate Trainer, mentoring new artists and creating an

 extensive reference collection of character model sheets.
-After 41 years with Disney, Kent retired in
+After 41 years with Disney, Kent

 Academy Award nomination are announced with The Three Caballeros picking up two nominations and the short Donald's Crime receiving one.
 Oscars will be presented March 7.